-225. The risk estimate is based on a combination of the likelihood and consequence assessments, using the Risk Estimate Matrix, as described in the Regulator's Risk Analysis Framework (OGTR, 2013).
+230. The risk estimate is based on a combination of the likelihood and consequence assessments, using the Risk Estimate Matrix, as described in the Regulator's Risk Analysis Framework (OGTR, 2013).

-226. The likelihood of the GMO being released outdoors, spreading in the environment to be present on food crops, and being consumed by humans or livestock at levels that cause adverse health effects is considered highly unlikely.
+231. The likelihood of the GMO being released outdoors, spreading in the environment to be present on food crops, and being consumed by humans or livestock at levels that cause adverse health effects is considered highly unlikely to unlikely.
 The potential consequence to the health of people or to the environment is considered marginal to intermediate.

-227. The overall risk is therefore estimated as negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation) to low (risk is of minimal concern, but may invoke actions for mitigation beyond standard practices).
+232. The overall risk is therefore estimated as negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation) to moderate (risk is of marked concern and will necessitate actions for mitigation that need to be demonstrated as effective).